This programme is currently under development and may be subject to change

 Assessment is carried out by a variety of methods including coursework, examinations and a dissertation.

-2:1 or high 2:2 in Economics, Business, Finance, Management or any degree with evidence of some quantitative background.
+High 2:2 in Economics, Business, Finance, Management or any degree with evidence of some quantitative background.
 Candidates with professional qualifications in an associated area and/or relevant industry experience may be considered.

 International & EU requirements